-Last Friday, October 30, 2015, 113 women met at Huron Hills Church in Ann Arbor for its most recent night to gather, learn, give and celebrate the joy of empowering women living in extreme poverty.
+Last Friday, October 30, 2015, 113 women met at Huron Hills Church in Ann Arbor for an iZōsh® Event to gather, learn, give and celebrate the joy of empowering women living in extreme poverty.
 The evening began with an introductory video presenting background on the practice of genital cutting, still a part of the culture even in some of the more progressive African countries like Kenya.
 So ingrained is this centuries-old tradition that parents not only allow, but encourage their daughters to undergo the painful and dangerous process so they will be fit to enter into traditional marriage roles.
 In the opening video, however, attendees were reminded that in the past few years, voices have arisen against the practice.
 One of them, Sister Fa, a Senegalese musician featured in the video, continues to travel outside of Africa, writing and singing songs in support of education and change in this area. iZōsh members remembered Sister Fa as one of the artists featured in Sophia Kruz’s presentation of her documentary,”Creating 4 Change” at the iZōsh event last March.

 Following the video, Robin Phillips, Chair of iZōsh, described the mission of iZōsh for the members and guests.
 Briefly, iZōsh is modeled after a savings group concept, and seeks to provide microloans to women in extreme poverty.
 With the empowerment of having their own finances, they are able to educate their sons and daughters to rise above the ancient practices, and avoid the culture of oppression and exploitation that has been the lot of so many women.